Money is a necessity. Yet, when I’m asked how to save money while raising a family I can come up with so many ways.

 I wanted to spend more time as a family together while our kids were with us, so we decided early on to pull back from extracurricular activities.
 Instead, we focused on family bike rides and traveling.

 You can save a lot of money, and you might even find yourself creating more joyful moments with your family if you cut out many of the extracurricular activities.

 This can be simple, yet sometimes feel a bit overwhelming.
-But it will make a huge difference in your monthly budget.
-Food can be the biggest expense for most families.
+But it will make a huge difference in your monthly family budget.
+Food can be the biggest family expenses.
 So if you’re willing to tackle this one, then make this a priority right now.

 Create a meal plan each week.
 Then create your grocery list with your meal plan in mind after looking through your pantry and fridge first.